lvkaszus/lvkaszuswebsite-flask/english/README.md

-# lvkaszuswebsite - English Language
+# lvkaszuswebsite-old - English Language
 - My Official website one to one in English language. (https://en.lvkasz.us)

+[⚠️] - This repository is not maintained anymore!
+It is for archival purposes.

 - Go back and go to /polish folder for Polish language.